-How to Effectively Market Your Ecommerce Business on Social Media Platforms
+Social Media Strategy for Ecommerce: How to Effectively Market Your Business

-Social media has transformed from a place where people could catch up with family and friends to a marketing powerhouse.
-In 2019, USA Today looked back at the last 10 years of social media, highlighting some of its defining moments:
+Social media has transformed from a place where people can catch up with family and friends to a marketing powerhouse.

-Here are some additional benefits for ecommerce businesses using social media:
+Here are some additional benefits for ecommerce websites using social media:

 • It provides real-time updates for fast, straightforward communication.